Although improving, Shanghai smog is still a major health concern expats should be aware of!

 The WHO considers the average annual PM2.5 concentration should not exceed 10 ug/m3.
 So Shanghai’s reading in 2017 was still almost four times this maximum healthy density.

-The more relaxed China air quality standard for average per annum density of no more than 35 ug/m3 is also not yet being met in Shanghai.
+The more relaxed China ambient air quality standard calling for the annual average PM2.5 concentration to be no higher than 35 ug/m3 is also not yet being met in Shanghai.